eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 The execution layer client acts as an _execution engine_ and exposes the Engine API, an authenticated endpoint, which connects to the consensus layer client.
 The engine is also referred to as the external consensus engine by the execution layer clients.
 The execution layer client can be only be driven by a single consensus layer, but a consensus layer client implementations can connect to multiple execution layer clients for redundancy.
 The Engine API uses the JSON-RPC interface over HTTP and requires authentication via a [JWT](https://jwt.io/introduction) token.
 Additionally the Engine JSON-RPC is not exposed to anyone besides the consensus layer.
 However, it's important to note that the JWT is primarily used for authenticating the Payload, i.e. sender is the consensus layer client, it does not encrypt the traffic.

-The engine exposes two major classes of endpoints: **fork choice updated** and **new payload** suffixed by the three versions they are exposed as (V1-V3), encapsulate two major pipelines offered by the execution layer :

-1. Payload validation & insertion pipeline: new payload (V1/V2/V3)
-2. State synchronization & block building pipeline: fork choice updated (V1/V2/V3)

 > Note: Everything is WIP below this, the notes below don't reflect the final version